 Mdina Old City

 The oldest inhabited city on the island is known as the Silent City, where few cars are allowed to enter and noise restrictions are in place.
-More than 4, 000 years old, the Apostle St. Paul is said to have lived after being shipwrecked.
+More than 4, 000 years ago, St. Paul the Apostle is said to have lived here after being shipwrecked.